Last Updated on 10th March 2025

 This legal doctrine can arise in various contexts, including inheritance disputes, land ownership disputes, relationship breakdowns. and business arrangements involving property rights.
 Courts may enforce proprietary estoppel to prevent unconscionable conduct and ensure fairness in property dealings.

-We specialise in estoppel claims and deal with claims throughout England and Wales.
-We are often able to work on a No Win, No Fee funding arrangement, so you should not allow worried about legal costs put you off making a claim.
-You can read more about our expertise in this specialist area HERE. and by following THIS LINK you can read about one of our successes when we represented the daughter in a family farming dispute.
+We specialise in bringing and defending proprietary estoppel claims, dealing with cases throughout England and Wales.
+We are often able to work on a No Win, No Fee funding arrangement, so you should not allow worries about legal costs to put you off making a claim.

-If you have been asking ‘What is estoppel?’ and would like to know more about your legal position then contact our free legal helpline and speak to one of our proprietary estoppel claims specialists.
+If you have been asking ‘What is estoppel?’ and would like to know more about your legal position, then contact our free legal helpline and speak to one of our specialist solicitors.